Eventonomy

 2. Activate the add-on plugin.

-3. Open the Block Editor on any page - search for "Event Video" and insert it.
+3. Open the Block Editor on any page, then search for "Event Video" and insert it.

 4. View the page on the frontend and confirm the block renders with your markup.